gaapt/gaapt.github.io/_posts/2016-10-30-Working-with-Ruby-Private-Constants.md

  NUMBER = 100
 end
 ```
-running it:
+and then running it:

 ```bash
 User::NUMBER # => 100
 ```
+as expected, we are able to access the value of the constant `NUMBER`.

-In many cases, you should not make these constant publics.
-For that, we have to use private constants.
+Still, as I've said before, you should often not make them public.
+For that, we must use *private constants*.

-You may be wondering if it’s not possible to just declare the constant to be private.
+With that in mind, you may be wondering if it’d be possible to simply declare the constant to be private.
 Well, that's unfortunately not the case:

 ```ruby
 class User